 Consider choosing a high-gloss finish paint for easy cleaning.
 To reduce paint odor in the house, use low-VOC paint.

 Choosing a Color for Cabinet Paint

 It’s also important to choose a cabinet paint color that complements your kitchen.
-However, your cabinet paint color doesn’t have to exactly match these other surfaces.
+However, your cabinet paint color doesn’t have to match these other surfaces exactly.
 A bit of contrast can make your room look more interesting.

 Mid-range colors that aren’t too light or too dark are typically good choices for cabinets because they won’t show splatters, sun fading, and wear and tear as quickly as lighter or darker options.
 Dark cabinet paint colors, such as deep blues and reds, often look very nice in large kitchens, while white is a favorite kitchen cabinet color to really brighten up a small space.